 An Obstetrician/Gynecologist focuses on the health of women before, during and after childbearing years, diagnosing and treating conditions of the reproductive system and associated disorders.

-Specialty training required prior to Board Certification: Four years plus two years in clinical practice before certification is complete.
+Specialty training required prior to Board Certification: Four years.

 Certification in one of the following subspecialties requires additional training and assessment as specified by the board.